AdobeDocs/creative-cloud-enterprise-learn.en/help/quick-reference/overview-ref.md

     <div>
    <a href="DesignandPrototypeInteractiveProjectswithCreativeCloud.pdf"><strong>Design and Prototype Interactive Projects with Creative Cloud (PDF)</strong></a>
     </div>
-    <em>Create a fully interactive, and animated, user experience in just a few minutes by combining Adobe XD with a wide range of unique and versatile assets on Adobe Stock</em>
+    <em>Create a fully interactive, and animated, user experience in just a few minutes by combining Adobe XD with a wide range of unique and versatile assets on Adobe [!DNL Stock]</em>
     <br>
   </td>
  </tr>